-At the present stage, some initial data on the operational reliability can be presented for the following devices:
+Data on the operational reliability are presented for the following devices:

 - caesium clocks,

 - rubidium clocks,

 - quartz crystal oscillators.

 Other devices also listed in Report 364 are left aside for various reasons such as continuing research, very small population, lack of reliability data, etc., which at present limit their suitability for systems applications on a wide scale.